perladvent/perldotcom/content/article/_pub_2005_03_17_symtables.md

 databases remains.

 My purpose here is not really to introduce you to this beautiful module.
-Instead, I'll explain how to build faÃ§ades like this.
+Instead, I'll explain how to build façades like this.
 To do so, I'll work through another, simpler CPAN module called `Class::Colon`.
 It turns colon-delimited files into classes and their lines into objects.
 Here's an example from a checkbook application.
 This program computes